Howard Xiao

 I completed a four-month independent reading course with Prof. Eckhard Meinrenken at the University of Toronto.
 I studied the actions of Lie groups and Lie algebras, compact Lie groups, maximal tori, and the classification of finite-dimensional compact Lie groups using root systems.

-TA: In both winter semesters of 2024 and 2025, I am TA-ing for MAT247H1: Algebra II course at the University of Toronto (taught by Prof. Eckhard Meinrenken).
+TA: In both winter semesters of 2024 and 2025, I have TA-ed for MAT247H1: Algebra II course at the University of Toronto (taught by Prof. Eckhard Meinrenken).
 I also TA-ed MAT240H1: Algebra I, taught by Prof. Mathilde Gerbelli-Gauthier in Fall 2024.

-Talk: I have given a talk at the Canadian Undergraduate Mathematics Conference (CUMC) 2023 on gaining intuition behinds analysis using everyday language analogies.
+Talk: I have given a talk at the Canadian Undergraduate Mathematics Conference (CUMC) 2023 on gaining intuition behind analysis using everyday language analogies.
 The video link is here.
 See also my notes on this topic.
-(For U of T students: the material roughly coincides with MAT157Y1 but is presented using analogies from natural languages. )

 Other Notes: Please see here for another set of notes titled "Abstract Algebra Toolbox".
-I started typing this set of notes under the impression that manipulation of groups, rings, and fields is really applying certain set of tools in a toolkit.
-I think presenting in this way makes it more organized.
 This set of notes follows Abstract Algebra by Dummit and Foote.